 5.1.5.
-Development of an Electronic Submission Application for Postal Providers completed a pilot program, launched in June 2010, for the electronic submission of the providers' requests, as well as of the required accompanying data/documents.
+Development of an Electronic Submission Application for Postal Providers

+EETT, aiming at limiting bureaucracy and better corresponding to the requests of Postal Services providers, completed a pilot program, launched in June 2010, for the electronic submission of the providers' requests, as well as of the required accompanying data/documents.